 Each collaborator will be the Principal Author of one collage (the one they start & finish), and a Contributing Author of four others.

 A Contributing Author, while making their contribution, has sole authority regarding development of the work-in-progress.
 When the contribution is made, and the work is passed along, that authority is relinquished to the next contributor.

 A Principal Author, when starting a collage, and when completing the collage they started, has sole authority regarding development and completion of the piece.

 CONSIDERATIONS of SIZE, WEIGHT, and MATERIALS

 Larger, heavier, bulkier works-in-progress will cost more to deliver than smaller, lighter, flatter work.
 Consider the costs your fellow collaborators may incur.
 Also consider this: The creative autonomy to which every collaborator is entitled allows any current Contributor to turn a large, heavy, bulky work-in-progress into a smaller, lighter, and flatter one.
-Eventually, when completing one’s own original collage, considerations of passing on painful postal costs can be ditched.

 Also consider your fellow collaborators when choosing materials, and avoid dangerous and commonly offensive objects and substances (sharp, explosive, toxic, noxious, or perishable).

 In most cases, works-in-progress are delivered by public postal services, and therefore, materials must conform to the legal and policy requirements of those postal services.